 That is, by employing the generalized trace relation, the appearance of the trace anomaly may be interpreted as the Lovelock modification of gravity even in the classical treatments.
-Though it is somehow a naive conjecture, nevertheless, it gives almost an easy classical procedure to grasp the desired result which, besides what have been already given in the literature~\cite{Boulanger07,quiros00,bpb,bocrnoodog}, may indicate of an intrinsic property behind it.
+Though it is somehow a naive conjecture, nevertheless, it gives almost an easy classical procedure to grasp the desired result which, besides what have been already given in the literature~\cite{Boulanger07,quiros00,bpb,bocrnoodog}, indicates an intrinsic property behind it.
 Hence, as a main advantage of this procedure, we have suggested~\cite{fare} that this analogous of the Einstein tensor can even be employed as a criteria in order to distinguish correct/legitimate metric theories of gravity which are either homogeneous functions, or linear combinations of different homogeneous functions, of the metric and its derivatives.